MarCnu/marcnu.github.io/_posts/2016-09-10-Netgear-A6100-USB-Wifi-adapter-installed-on-Ubuntu-16.04.md

 After a Ubuntu kernel update, the driver was deleted.
 I rerun the previous steps and it went back (the Wifi parameters were still in memory).

 So keep the code on your computer just in case!
 And create a text file with the commands to run, to be able to copy/paste it easily offline.
+By then, you will most likely have forgotten!